|

 We will send reminders about the unpaid invoice.
 If it remains unpaid after our final reminder, we will label the shipment as "risky."
 A late payment fee of 3% per day will apply, with a minimum fee of $200.

 If you do not pay within 10 calendar days after the late fee is charged, we may cancel the express release of the shipment.
 This means the consignee cannot pick up their goods until they receive a set of original bills of lading from us.
-The cost for sending these original documents by expedited mail is USD 200, plus any charges related to issuing them.
+The cost of sending these original documents by expedited mail is USD 200, plus any additional charges related to their issuance.

-We are not responsible for storage fees, demurrage, or other extra charges due to cargo release delays.
+We are not responsible for storage fees, demurrage, or other additional charges resulting from cargo release delays.
 We also will not cover freight transport delays.
-Insurance will be canceled if the express release is not completed.
+Insurance will be canceled if the express release is not completed within the specified timeframe.

 If payment is not made within 15 days after the shipment arrives at its destination, we may consider it abandoned.
 This means we may destroy it, re-consign it, or sell it at auction to cover freight, storage, and other charges.
 We will notify U.S. and destination security officials, and additional fines may apply.